waveget/loader/README.md

 Scope
 This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
 Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

 Information and code provided on this repository are for educational purposes only.
 The creator is no way responsible for any direct or indirect damage caused due to the misusage of the information.
 Everything you do, you are doing at your own risk and responsibility.
+This is not meant to be downloaded or used but merely for educational purposes.

 Enforcement
 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at .
 All complaints will be reviewed and investigated promptly and fairly.